nomadicj/nomadicj.github.io/_posts/2023-08-09-Team Composition | What team compositions should I be using to achieve my goals?.md

 - Senior to Staff level tech lead to support others in their break down of work and to pre-digest the challenges around the challenge
 - Often the rest of the group is largely junior members who are happy to learn their tradecraft in this kind of environment.
 #### Work Style
-- Kanban as the issue list dictates
+- [Scrumban](https://www.agilealliance.org/scrumban/) as the issue list dictates
 #### Pros
 - Finding the right people to take on the maintenance role can be hard but if you have knowledgeable capable people who find this kind of work invigorating, embrace them and provide them with this opportunity.
 #### Cons